 Even in old age, Payamataha maintained his reputation as a valiant war leader and respected elder.
 During the violent power struggles between colonial France and Great Britain in which almost all of the tribes were caught up, Payamataha and his coleader Minko' Homma' (also referred to as Mingo Houma), or Red Leader, kept the Chickasaws safe by staying neutral.
-They chose to maintain diplomatic relations with a variety of tribes and European powers, rather than choose a side.
-They would follow this same successful path during the American Revolutionary War (1775-1783).
-Payamataha and Minko' Homma' died as old men in the devastating 1784 measles epidemic, which sadly affected nearly half of Long Town, the main Chickasaw town at that time.
+They chose to maintain diplomatic relations with a variety of European powers and tribes, rather than choose a side.
+Sometimes an appearance of neutrality was the best course of action, which proved to be the successful path they followed during the American Revolutionary War (1775-1783).
+Payamataha and Minko' Homma' died at an advanced age in the devastating 1784 measles epidemic, which sadly affected nearly half of Long Town, the main Chickasaw town at that time.

 One of the most beloved leaders of the Chickasaw Nation was Tishominko.
-Born near the Chickasaw Old Fields in Mississippi prior to 1750, Tishominko is remembered as one of the last great "traditional" leaders of the Chickasaws and a noted orator in the Chickasaw language.
-As a younger man, he served with General Anthony Wayne against the Shawnee-Miamia Indian confederacy in the Old Northwest country of Ohio and Indiana in the 1790s.
-Historical records indicate Tishominko may have been known as Okoye ("Oka' Hoyo'" translating to mean "water source"), or Tishumustubbe ("Tisho imisht abi" meaning "he seized an Assistant for them and killed him") during this time prior to earning the title of Tishominko whose role was the speaker for the leader or assistant leader.
-During the War of 1812, he and several hundred other Chickasaws served with the U.S. 39th Regiment in General Andrew Jackson's Army of the South, and fought against the Red Stick Creeks.
-Another notable member of this group was the young Tennessean Davy Crockett.
+Born near the Chickasaw Old Fields in Mississippi prior to 1750, Tishominko is remembered as one of the last great "traditional" leaders of the Chickasaws and a noted orator in our language.
+As a younger man, he served with General Anthony Wayne against the Shawnee-Miamia Indian confederacy in the Old Northwest country of Ohio and Indiana during the 1790s.
+Historical records indicate Tishominko may have been known as Okoye ("Oka' Hoyo" said to mean